 By doing these tests, Koppe builds up knowledge of the genetics of all their begonias so future varieties can be bred that are even more resilient against various weather circumstances, ensuring you get the highest-quality plants for your garden or patio.
 Let's discover three begonia series from Koppe Begonia that have passed the test and will bring that much-needed pop of color to our summer gardens.

 Florencio is Koppe's premium outdoor begonia.
 This variety is a crossing between begonia Tuberflora and Boliviensis.
-During breeding, Koppe has selected the plants that have large, upward-facing, single flowers because single flowers have the great advantage that they do not hold water and are thus less susceptible to botrytis.
+During breeding, Koppe has selected plants that have large, upward-facing, single flowers because single flowers have the great advantage that they do not hold water and are thus less susceptible to botrytis.
 Plus, the upward-facing single flowers will bring even more color to your garden.

 Begonia Florencio is currently available in 7 colors and keeps expanding.
 This variety shows vigorous growth and branches easily.
 Even if your plants have some problems, new growth will overtake old leaves and flowers quickly.

 Some plants make life so easy!
 The Begonia Belove series is definitely in this category.
 No worries about where to put them; a patio or garden container is fine, but if you'd rather enjoy them inside, they are happy to be there as well.
 It has XL semi-double flowers with a contrasting white or yellow center.
-Begonia Belove tolerates both rain and sun very well and is available in five striking colors: red, rose, peach, yellow, and cherry.
+Begonia Belove tolerates both rain and sun very well and is available in five striking colors: red, pink, peach, yellow, and cherry.

 The Begonia Betulia makes a strong outdoor plant and features lovely single flowers and sturdy leaves.
 Where other Begonias might get mildew when you keep them outside in the rain, the Begonia Betulia is sure to keep its dark green leaves.
 The flowers do not hold any water and can therefore even survive rainy Scandinavian climates.
 Begonia Betulia is a constant bloomer, easy to care for, and makes the perfect patio performer.
 This begonia is available in red, bright pink, pink, light pink, and white.